 Social-Ecological Systems: Recognize that humans are inextricably a part of and dependent upon natural systems and play a vital role in ecological processes.
 Conservation strategies should reflect this interconnectedness.
-Respect for People and Culture: Honor and Respect for People and Culture: Honor and

 Respect for People and Culture: Honor and integrate the cultural knowledge and traditions of Indigenous Peoples and local communities, recognizing their deep ties to the land and resources.